Say goodbye to horrible habits that zap your energy

 There are times to worry and think about these words and actions, but pick your battles and understand that the little things are often insignificant.

 6. Spending time with people who bring you down

 Surround yourself with people that lift you up.
 People that accept you for who you are.
 Be with these people in person and you will probably find that these times are some of the best times in your life.
 Times that I live for and get me through the hard times.

 It’s inevitable to have to do work we do not enjoy occasionally.
 But if you have the option to choose, why wouldn’t you choose the better option?
 If a customer calls wanting you to come and install downlights while another customer emails wanting you to install solar panels (your favourite type of job), book in option B first!
 It’s okay to turn down jobs.

 It is easy to hit snooze on your alarm or to go directly home after work instead of the gym.
 Doing so, though, will leave you worse off.
 Working out releases endorphins, it gives you time to decompress, and it leaves you feeling healthier.

 Missing workouts is an extremely negative habit because of all that it takes away from you.
 Instead, push yourself to workout a few times a week.
 It might be tough to motivate in the moment, but it is always worth it.

 Hanging on to the past is easy.
 It gives us a place to point fingers, make excuses and wish for different outcomes.
 Similar to worrying about what is out of your control, though, thinking about the past does not accomplish anything.
 It just takes away motivation from the current moment.
-It will get you down about your situation and wishing that things had played out differently.
+It’ll get you down about your situation and wishing that things had played out differently.

 Instead, all there is to do now is move forward.